NeVerTools/MOCO/docs/source/tutorials.rst

     xml_file='./bt_place_action.ascxml'
     ...

-This produces the same model in a plain `SCXML format <https://www.w3.org/TR/scxml/>`_ in the `./output` folder.
+This produces an equivalent model in the plain `SCXML format <https://www.w3.org/TR/scxml/>`_ and saves it to the `./output` folder.
-You may also specify a different output folder with the `--generated-scxml-dir` argument.
+You may specify a different output folder with the `--generated-scxml-dir` argument.

+Should you wish to learn more about RoaML, its' tags and their handling, check the :ref:`RoaML to SCXML conversion <_roaml_scxml_conversion>`.